Star Wars Minute: Season 1: The Motion Picture

-The show's first season covered A New Hope, and spanned 122 episodes.
+The show's first season covered Star Wars: Episode IV – A New Hope, and spanned 122 episodes.
 This season's episodes tended to be shorter, with the first episode clocking in at just 11 minutes.
 Notable guests from this season that would go on to become series regulars include Tony Consiglio and Chris Radtke among others.

 Season 2: The Empire Strikes Back

 Before wrapping season 1, Bonavita and Robinson announced that they would be returning for The Empire Strikes Back minute.
 Minute 1 aired on January 13, 2014, just two months after season 1 wrapped.
 The duo hosted a live podcast on June 15, 2014 (Father's Day) covering minutes 111 and 112, in which Darth Vader informs Luke that he is his father.

 Season 3: Return of the Jedi

 Bonavita and Robinson began analyzing Return of the Jedi on January 5, 2015.
 For minutes 79 and 80 (in which Luke and Leia discuss their parentage with each other), the duo hosted another live show at Star Wars Celebration in Anaheim with guest Matt Gourley.
 Notable first-time guests for this season include Paul Rust.